 How Do You Know if You Have One?

 Sometimes it's easy to figure out that a kid has a food allergy.
 He or she might get hives or have other problems after eating it.
 But other times, what's causing the problem is more of a mystery.
 Most foods have more than one ingredient, so if a kid has shrimp with peanut sauce, what's causing the allergy — the peanut sauce or the shrimp?

 Many people react to a food but are not actually allergic.
 For example, people with lactose intolerance (say: LAK-tose in-TAHL-uh-runtz) get belly pain and diarrhea from milk and other dairy products.
 That doesn't mean they're allergic to milk.
 They don't feel good after drinking milk because their bodies can't properly break down the sugars found in milk.

 What Will the Doctor Do?

-The doctor will make a little scratch on your skin (it will be a quick pinch) and drop a little of the liquid extract on the scratched spot or spots.
-Different extracts will go on the different scratch spots, so the doctor can see how your skin reacts to each substance.
+The doctor will make a little scratch on your skin (it will be a quick pinch) and drop a little of the liquid on the scratched area.
+Different extracts will go on the different scratches so the doctor can see how your skin reacts to each one.
 If you get a reddish, raised spot, it shows that you are allergic to that food or substance.

-Some doctors may also take a blood sample and send it to a lab.
-That's where it will be mixed with some of the food or substance you may be allergic to and checked for certain antibodies.
+Some doctors may also take a blood sample and send it to a lab for testing.